LarsBehrenberg/testing-copy/content/posts/start-of-impressionism.md

       #### Friendship blossoms

       In this convivial setting, where the students painted male models for three weeks of the month and female models for one week, Monet, Renoir and Sisley became close friends.

       They were somewhat set apart from the other students, who were most young men from wealthy families, dressed fashionably in the studied style of a ‘bohemian painter’.
 Monet called the rest of the cohort “the grocers” because of their narrow-minded approach to art.

       During days spent in the studio, smoking, joking and flirting with the female models, the trio also got to know another member of the academy: Frédéric Bazille.

       Bazille was wealthy and well-bred but terribly shy.
 When he was not working studiously under Gleyre, he was taking classes at the École de Médecine where he was studying to become a doctor.
 Renoir’s first assumption of him was

       > “the sort who’d have his valet break in his new shoes for him”.

+      #### Gleyre's method

       All the artists initially learnt to paint in Gleyre’s Neo-Classical style.
 They studied how to draw nude figures in extreme detail, receiving prizes for perspective and anatomy, among other things.